kingdeejay/CreateTheEscapeScheduler/README.md

 * admin users will have quick access to schedule changes to allow for dynamic updating of posted Scheduling

 * 0.0.1 build will only focus on dealer schedules

+* the app will be mobile first keeping in mind the possibily of being a cellphone app for both play store and iTunes